Forien/foundryvtt-forien-armoury/README.md

 * Allow for automatic removal of **Temporary Runes** when they get disabled (preferably by `Times Up` Module).
   * Optionally allows for damaging an Item when Rune is removed (disabled by default).
 * **Magic Scrolls**, completely new, independent Item type that allows characters to cast spells from scrolls without needing to know the Spell
-* **Generate Random Scroll** (Macro), improved WoM macro that now creates usable Magic Scroll
-* **Item Repair** (Macro), allow players to easily repair their equipment for free or for price, using Macro and clean, readable auto-updating Chat Card
-* **Check Careers** (Macro), allows players to quickly check their progress through current Career and how far are they from completing it.
-* **Arrow Reclamation**, allowing players to recover some of ammunition (arrows, bolts or sling bullets) after an encounter.
+* **Arrow Reclamation**, allowing players to recover some of the ammunition (arrows, bolts or sling bullets) after an encounter.
 Defaults to even rolls.
 Disabled by default.
 * **Combat Fatigue**, using optional _„Getting Tired“_ ruleset.
 * **Casting Fatigue**, providing soft limit to amount of spells that can be cast in short amount of time.
 * **Automated Disease Progression**, allowing for `incubation` and `duration` of diseases to countdown automatically.
+* Additionally this module contains quite a bit of utility or quality of life macros.
+You can find full list [down below](#Macros), but here are few:
+  * **Generate Random Scroll** (Macro), improved WoM macro that now creates usable Magic Scroll
+  * **Check Careers** (Macro), allows players to quickly check their progress through current Career and how far are they from completing it.
+  * **Item Repair** (Macro), allow players to easily repair their equipment for free or for price, using Macro and clean, readable auto-updating Chat Card

+### Macros

 ### Items
 Module contains single Compendium pack containing over 150 (Item and Active Effect) entries.